 The geopolitical, social, general-royal, and local-municipal context largely explains the emergence of communal privileges and their various functions, such as the incorporation of general legislation into the regional arena, reinforcement of the status of a singular community, the reassertion of royal prerogatives, and more.
-But the communal privileges – particularly those referring to local agreements – further contributed to managing Jewish-Christian coexistence, increasing the Jewish capacity to cope with inter-religious crises in two primary ways: First, the communal privileges transplanted the general laws into the local scene.
-Second, the very act of issuing the privilege was often a form of conflict resolution or prevention.
+But the communal privileges – particularly those referring to local agreements – also contributed to managing Jewish-Christian coexistence.
+From the perspective of the community, they enhanced Jewish capacity to cope with inter-religious crises by transplanting the general laws into the local scene.
+Moreover, the very act of obtaining the privilege was often part of a broader Jewish policy of conflict resolution and prevention.
+The communal privileges also formed an integral part of the king’s policy toward Jews and toward Jewish-Christian coexistence, conflict management, and inter-religious rehabilitation.
+As such, they served as a tool for conflict prevention that could “resolve specific problems or remove existing conflict and antagonisms” and provided a platform for reconciliation, shaping post-conflict coexistence in the process.
+Such was the case with the 1576 communal privilege granted by Stephen Bathory to the Jews of Płock, or the 1580 general privilege issued by the same king.

-provided the kings with a tool for conflict resolution, forming an integral part of their policy toward Jews and coexistence.
-Goldberg argues that in some cases, privileges were offered as a solution to local disputes between the Jews and city dwellers or other groups.
-In others, they were granted in order to “resolve specific problems or remove existing conflict and antagonisms.”

-From a post-conflict perspective, the privileges not only resolved or prevented conflicts, but were also able to provide a platform for reconciliation, shaping post-conflict coexistence in the process.
-Such was the case with general and communal privileges that were issued on unusual occasions, i.e. not within the context of a coronation.
-These include the 1576 communal privilege granted by Stephen Bathory to the Jews of Płock, or the 1580 general privilege issued by the same king.

-We do not have sufficient evidence to determine the precise cause for issuing the Krakow charter a mere four months after the granting of a general privilege.
+We do not have sufficient evidence to determine the immediate cause for issuing the Cracow charter a mere four months after the granting of a general privilege.
 In the absence of sources, it is reasonable to attribute it to the above-described geopolitical and urban context, as well as the coronation of a new king.
-Nevertheless, there is reason to believe that the Krakow privilege too played a role in alleviating crisis.
-It is a later record of the privilege, listed in the court books (księgi grodzkie) for the sake of further justification, that attests to its employment as a conflict and coexistence management tool – together with a legal-notarial measure.
+Nevertheless, a record of the Cracow privilege in the court books (księgi grodzkie) made some years later can be linked to a process of conflict prevention.

-On Saturday, 3 October 1562, shortly before the Skierbieszów sacramental bread libel broke out, and as interreligious tension was on the rise amidst the hurling of accusations against Jews across the country, “acta castrensia capitanealia Cracoviensia […].”Reproducing a document was not a cheap affair.
-It appears that in light of its potency to revalidate the original and to strengthen the local Jewish community, resources were duly allocated for the purpose of replenishing a fractured coexistence.
+On Saturday, 3 October 1562, shortly before the Skierbieszów sacramental bread libel broke out, and as interreligious tension was on the rise amidst the hurling of accusations against Jews across the country, “the letter of his majesty [the communal privilege], confirmed in his name with the small seal of the holy kingdom and signed by that same authority […] was successfully registered in acta castrensia capitanealia Cracoviensia […].”
+The registration of a document, which entailed its reconfirmation and the inscription of its text in the court books, was not a cheap affair.
+Yet, in light of the surrounding tension and the possibility of violent anti-Jewish outburst, the Cracovian community duly allocated the necessary resources to pay for the notarial procedure.
+It did so as a means of strengthening the community’s position in case of crisis and replenishing a fractured coexistence.
+Thus, both the communal privilege and its local registration were employed as conflict and coexistence management tools.

 2.3 Security laws in privileges